mohmoussad/Twitter-Broadcast-Search/README.md

 # Twitter Broadcasts Search

-A Twitter filterd search to only get the live broadcasts hosted on Twitter itself.
+A Twitter filtered search to only get the live broadcasts hosted on Twitter itself.

 Built using Vanilla JS and Node.js